secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

      8. [italki](https://www.italki.com/teachers/english) to find a English tutor.
 1:1 instruction is often necessary for continued improvement, especially once a person has reached basic proficiency.
      9. English Language Courses offered in-person or online by a local college or university or English language courses offered online by a non-local college or university.

 **Eligibility for Reimbursement:** Courses offered in-person or online by a credential college or university or an English language school are eligible for reimbursement.
-Invoice/receipt when submitting through Expensify.
+Invoice/receipt when submitting through Navan Expense.

 **Approver (above $1,000 USD):** Course amount aren't likely to exceed $1,000 USD.
 If this does exceed $1,000 USD, the academic study criteria would apply.